Azure/azure-policy/README.md

 ### Read only aliases

 In rare instances, aliases for read-only properties have be generated (request for R/O are not supported at this time).
 These aliases are strictly meant for auditing purposes, since the read-only nature does not allow for modification post resource/configuration deployment.
 If a policy with a modify or DINE effect targets this alias, the compliance results will show non-compliance.
 However, when remediated the read-only properties are not evaluated.
-This renders the resource compliant and not triggering remediation.
-In most cases, if remediation is triggered, the system is not allowed to alter the read-only property.
+This causes the resource to evaluate as compliant and not remediate.
+In most cases, if remediation is manually triggered, the system is not allowed to alter the read-only property.

 Some examples of read-only aliases:
  - `Microsoft.Authorization/roleAssignmentScheduleInstances/*`